homebridge/documentation/For Developers the Process.md

 1 - Transfering plugin to the github HomeBridge organization

-Once you feel that your plugin is complete, and ready to join the organization, we will transfer the repository to the homebridge organization.
-We will then setup yourself as the author as the "owner" of the transferred repository, giving yourself full access and control of it.
+Once you feel that your plugin is complete, and ready to join the organization, we will add yourself as the plugin author to the "Plugin Developers" team.
+Then you can transfer your plugin to the homebridge organization.

+1.1 - Homebridge Management - Add plugin author to "Plugin Developers" team 1.2 - Plugin Author         - From the github page of your repository, select Settings -> Transfer.
+Complete the form and for the organization name enter "homebridge"
+1.3 - Plugin Author         - Your plugin is now transfered to the "Homebridge" organzation.
+You should be able to now repoint your development environment and repositories to the transfered repository.

 2 - Publishing to NPM under the HomeBridge organization